 Get used to that reaction.
 And get used to saying that encryption schemes and passwords that were OK to use 20 years ago are easy for new computers to break in a matter of minutes today.
 Remember to be diplomatic.

 It helps to know that DES gave way to AES and SSL gave way to TLS.
+Going obsolete is a fact of life in cryptography.

 Also make sure you know what the Enigma machine was and what the consequences were of its encryption being broken.
 It doesn’t hurt to know that poor operating procedures created a de facto backdoor.
 You may see the Enigma on your test.
 Being able to explain the lessons of Enigma helps from time to time in the real world.